scalacenter/scala-3-migration-guide/docs/incompat-31.md

 ```

 You can use the `@unchecked` annotation to tell the compiler to ignore that the binding can fail.
-Compiling with `dotc -source:3.1-migration -rewrite` can write it automatically.
+Compiling with `dotc -source:future-migration -rewrite` can write it automatically.

 ```scala
 val list: List[Int] = List(1)